moayaan1911/microservices-notification-backend/README.md

 This project is an advanced microservices-based real-time notification system built using Bun.js and Express.js.
 It handles high-volume message processing and delivers real-time notifications to users.
 The system integrates message queues and implements real-time data streaming to ensure efficient and scalable notification delivery.

+# ENDPOINTS GUIDE

+For a comprehensive guide to all API endpoints, including example requests and responses, please refer to our [ENDPOINTS.md](ENDPOINTS.md) file.

 ## Tech Stack

 - 🚀 Bun.js - Fast and lightweight JavaScript runtime